needle-mirror/com.unity.cloud.assets/Documentation~/asset-discovery-sample.md

 #### Search prompts

 As you type in the search bar, the sample will display a list of keyword suggestions based on your search.
 These keywords are aggregated from the tags and names of your assets.
-To select a keyword, click on it.
+To select a keyword, select it.
 The search bar will add it as a parameter and the sample will refresh the asset list to match the new search.

 ### See asset details and download files